• Skip to primary navigation

 freshkly washed fiddleheads on a wooden cutting board, ready for cooking

-This simple fiddlehead pasta recipe, can be quickly cooked up for a flavorful lunch or dinner.
+This simple fiddlehead sausage penne pasta recipe can be quickly cooked up for a flavorful lunch or dinner.

 • 2 cooked Italian sausages - sliced